ubccpsc/310/README.md

 <a name="waitlist"></a>
 ### Waitlist

 There is extremely high demand for this course this term.
 If you are on the waitlist and wish to join the class, please come to the front after **EVERY** class to sign in.
 Those students who have signed into every class by September 16 will be forwarded to the advisors who will insert students into available spots by the add/drop deadline.
-This does not guarantee you will be admitted, but without signing in every class you will not be elligible.
+This does not guarantee you will be admitted, but without signing in every class you will not be eligible.
 Students on the waitlist should not form groups with students who are already enrolled in case your whole group does not make it into the course this term.

 ### Accommodation

 Lab attendance is mandatory.
 If you must miss a lab, please notify your TA directly; your overall project mark will reflect your participation.
-If you are sick and unable to write the midterm, please contact Reidas soon as possible -- provide medical documentation.
+If you are sick and unable to write the midterm, please contact Reid as soon as possible -- provide medical documentation.
 Students who miss the final exam due to illness should consult the Faculty of Science Policy on missed exams.
-Note that students who do  not have suffiicient standing during the term may not qualify for academic concession if they miss the final.
+Note that students who do  not have sufficient standing during the term may not qualify for academic concession if they miss the final.
 Students who require dispensation based on their unique circumstances should refer to the UBC policy on Academic Concessions.
 Cell phones, calculators, translators, and all other electronic devices are prohibited on desks during exams.
 They must be turned off and placed in your bag or on the ground.
 Students who need exam accommodation must make an official request to the Access and Diversity Office.